-Strategic Initiative Strategic Priority Area Owner DCAO/CAO 2021 Progress Scope status Schedule status Budget status Return to Green Plan(s) 10 Continue to support the Community Energy Initiative (CEI) GM, Facilities and Energy Management DCAO, Infrastructure, Development and Enterprise Services The Community GHG inventory was completed for years: 2018, 2019 and 2020.
+Strategic Initiative Strategic Priority Area Owner DCAO/CAO 2021 Progress Scope status Schedule status Budget status Return to Green Plan(s) Continue to support the Community Energy Initiative (CEI) GM, Facilities and Energy Management Services .
+The Community GHG inventory was completed for years: 2018, 2019 and 2020.
 A process was established to annually track Community GHG inventory.
 Council reaffirmed City of Guelph commitment to the Cities Race to Zero Program.
 Through this program, 2030 interim climate change mitigation targets have been set to 63% reduction from the 2018 baseline by 2030 and are based on science-based targets that contribute to the global fair share.
 Numerous Corporate projects to reduce Cooperate emissions in support of reducing the Community GHG emissions were completed.
-Yellow 2020 Status was Red Yellow Yellow 2020 Status was Green As per Council direction, staff will report back on the resources and possible funding strategies to meet new 'fair share' interim targets as determined by the climate target methodologies of the Cities Race to Zero, with an end target date of 2050 or sooner, for consideration prior to the 2023 budget.
-11 Sustaining our Future GM, Planning and Building Services DCAO, Infrastructure, Development and Enterprise Services Upon further review and additional planning, the Sustainability City Master Plan will be initiated following the completion of the Climate Change Adaptation Plan to sequentially build on existing research and align recommendations.
+Yellow 2020 Status was Red Yellow Yellow 2020 Status As per Council direction, staff will report back on the resources and possible funding strategies to meet new 'fair share' interim targets as determined by the climate target methodologies of the Cities Race to Zero, with an end target date of 2050 or sooner, for consideration prior to the 2023 budget.
+11 Develop and implement a Sustainability City Master Plan Sustaining our Future GM, Planning and Building Services DCAO, Infrastructure, Development and Enterprise Services Upon further review and additional planning, the Sustainability City Master Plan will be initiated following the completion of the Climate Change Adaptation Plan to sequentially build on existing research and align recommendations.
 Upcoming Strategic Plan reporting will no longer include updates to this strategic initiative until it is initiated.
-Red Yellow 2020 Status was Red 12 Establish Emerging Transportation Technologies Office (ETTO) Navigating our Future GM, Engineering and Transportation Services DCAO, Infrastructure, Development and Enterprise Services Limited progress on developing the Terms of Reference.
+Red Yellow 2020 Status was Red 12 Technologies Office (ETTO) Future Services DCAO, Infrastructure, Development and Enterprise Services Limited progress on developing the Terms of Reference.
 Resources for the ETTO were not approved in the multi-year budget.
 Yellow 2020 status was Green Red 2020 Status was Green Red 2020 Status was Green Initiative not funded/resourced.
 Will request again through multiyear budget.
-13 Continue to implement the electrification of the fleet and personal vehicles GM, Operations DCAO, Public Services Tenders were issued and orders placed for four electric buses and four electric passenger cars, which are expected to arrive in 2022.
-Green Green Green 14 Continue to develop and implement the Transportation Master Plan Navigating our Future GM, Engineering and Transportation Services DCAO, Infrastructure, Development and Enterprise Services Transportation Master Plan is finalized and was presented to Council Jan 24, 2022.
+13 Continue to implement the electrification of the fleet and personal vehicles Navigating our Future GM, Operations DCAO, Public Services Tenders were issued and orders placed for four electric buses and four electric passenger cars, which are expected to arrive in 2022.
+Green Green Green 14 Continue to develop and implement the Transportation Master Plan Navigating our Future DCAO, Infrastructure, Development and Enterprise Services Transportation Master Plan is finalized and was presented to Council Jan 24, 2022.
 Green Green Green